As an Amazon Associate we earn from qualifying purchases.

 Step 2: Turn Off Oven When It Comes to Temperature

-As stated in step 1, we want an average temperature around 150°F / 65°C for our process to work.
+As stated in step 1, I want an average temperature around 150°F / 65°C for my process to work.
 It’s also going to take 15 minutes or so for the reaction to occur.

 Most ovens are pretty poor at keeping temperatures below 250°F though.
 While I have not tried this, it is conceivable you could sous vide your silicone baking mats or do the boiling water in an ice chest trick as well.

 Step 3: Dust Silicone Mat With Baking Soda

 You want to lightly cover the entire mat with baking soda.
 You want to make this as thin as possible, like dusting powdered sugar on a dessert.

 Do not pile or make mounds of baking soda – as close to 1 granule thin across the sheet is best.
 There isn’t very much oil in the mat, so you don’t need much baking soda to react with it.
 Any excess baking soda is just going to be wasted.

 Step 4: Close Oven and Let Sit for 15 Minutes Minimum

 The reaction between the baking soda and the fat is going to take about 15 minutes.
 You very likely lost half the heat in your oven when you opened the door to dust the mat.
 Once you dust and close the door leave it shut.
 Ovens are well insulated so it shouldn’t lose much more heat while you are waiting.